Click here to edit using the old editor

 Year four

-At Level 6, engineering problems become complex.
+In your fourth year, engineering problems become complex.
 You will be creative and resourceful in applying engineering science and new technologies to resolve wide-ranging problems and conflicting requirements and constraints.
 You will work on real-world projects, and your solutions will have immediate commercial value.

 • Advanced Manufacturing Systems